 Freshness Matters More Than Brand

-A common beginner mistake is focusing on brand names instead of freshness.
+A common beginner mistake is focusing on brand names over freshness — good beans should:

-• Peet’s Coffee Medium Roast Blends — smooth, low-acid flavour that works well across drip coffee, pour-over, and AeroPress.
+⭐ Peet’s Coffee Medium Roast Blends — A smooth, low-acid coffee that works well across drip coffee, pour-over, and AeroPress.
+It’s widely available, consistent bag to bag, and forgiving if your grind or brew time is slightly off — exactly what beginners need.

-• Stumptown Holler Mountain offers a smooth, caramel-forward flavour with light nutty notes and a mild, balanced finish.
+⭐ Stumptown Holler Mountain — A smooth, caramel-forward blend with light nutty notes and a mild, balanced finish.
+A small step up in quality from supermarket coffee without being complicated or expensive.

 Common Beginner Mistakes With Coffee Beans